juntao/arenztopia/content/news/Issue 15.md

 At the famous Therzin Sculpture Park, a new sculpture was unveiled.
 Titled "Composition 12," it is by a sculptor known only by N12 who has made many other sculptures in the past.
 Composition 12 consists of a 50-foot jumble of curved metal that is covered in graffiti.

+## Weather
+by Mezoir Logan

+Temperatures keep dropping drastically with a very low freeze of -8 degrees on Monday and Tuesday, but temperatures will be back to around 4 degrees celsius on Thursday.
+Temperatures may drop again on Friday with a projected temperature of 0 degrees.

 ## The Political Politician: the weekly politics column
 by Tony Yuan